Currently, Iceland is one of the most top-rated tourist destinations in the world.

 2. Jokulsarlon Glacial Lagoon

-Jokulsarlon Glacial Lagoon is a lagoon where icebergs shift and move around in a lake located on Iceland's southern shore.
-The icebergs are chunks of the retreating Oraefajokull glacier that have broken off and they are a beautiful array of blue, white, and black.
-The lagoon is next to the ocean so contains a mix of saltwater and freshwater, and is home to seals and a number of birds.
+Jokulsarlon Glacial Lagoon is a lagoon where icebergs shift and move around in a lake on Iceland’s southern shore.
+The icebergs are chunks of the retreating Oraefajokull glacier that have broken off, and they are a beautiful array of blue, white, and black.
+The lagoon is next to the ocean, contains a mix of saltwater and freshwater, and is home to seals and birds.

-There are a variety of tours available which will take you to see the Jokulsarlon Glacial Lagoon, click here for more information about the tours available, to check prices and / or to make a booking.
+There are a variety of tours available that will take you to see the Jokulsarlon Glacial Lagoon; click here for more information about the tours available, to check prices, and/or to make a booking.

 Recommended by Jessica from Independent Travel Cats